ai-forever/ReadingPipeline/README.md

 ## Configuring the model

-You can change parameters of the pipeline in the [pipeline_config.json](scripts/pipeline_config.json) (or make a copy of the file).
+You can change parameters of the pipeline in the [pipeline_config.json](scripts/pipeline_config.json).

 ### Main pipeline loop

-The main_process-dict defines the order of the main processing methods and models that make up the pipeline loop.
-Classes are initialized with the parameters specified in the config, and are called one after the other in the order that is defined in the config.
+The `main_process`-dict defines the order of the main processing methods that make up the pipeline loop.
+Classes are initialized with the parameters specified in the config, and are called one after the other in the predefined order.

 PipelinePredictor - the class responsible for assembling the pipeline, and is located in [ocrpipeline/predictor.py](ocrpipeline/predictor.py).
-To add a new class to the pipeline, you need to add it to the `MAIN_PROCESS_DICT` dictionary in [ocrpipeline/predictor.py](ocrpipeline/predictor.py) and also specify it in the main_process-dict in the config at the point in the chain in which the class should be called.
+To add a new class to the pipeline, you need to add it to the `MAIN_PROCESS_DICT` dictionary in [ocrpipeline/predictor.py](ocrpipeline/predictor.py) and also specify it in the `main_process`-dict in the config at the point in the chain from which the class should be called.

 ```
 "main_process": {